MFT 650: Family Origins and Lifecycles

 Want to learn more?
 Here's something for you:

-The Master of Arts in Marriage and Family Therapy is offered by the Division of Counseling and Family Therapy within the Rueckert-Hartman College for Health Professions.
+The Master of Arts in Marriage and Family Therapy is offered by the School of Mental and Behavioral Health within the Rueckert-Hartman College for Health Professions.